otagobioinformaticsspringschool/2025/docs/index.md

 # About

 !!! tip
-    Expressions of interest will be opening before the end of August
+    Expressions of interest are open!
+Please fill read through the information and fill in the form linked below.
+    **Expressions of interest close midnight 30 September.**

-Bioinformatics Spring School 2025 is a week long training event for researchers, supported by Genomics Aotearoa and Research Education Advanced Network New Zealand (REANNZ).
+Bioinformatics Spring School 2025 is a week long training event for researchers, supported by Genomics Aotearoa (GA) and Research Education Advanced Network New Zealand (REANNZ).

 We will combine talks from researchers and hands on computational workshops (influenced by The Carpentries), covering example bioinformatic workflows.
 The exact topics will be decided by the organisers based on submitted Expression of Interests.